 ACTG 651.
 Fraud Detection and Prevention.
-1-3 credits.

 Covers the principles and methodology of fraud detection and prevention.
 Specifically addresses consumer fraud, management fraud and employee fraud.
 Emphasizes prevention through internal controls as well as evidence gathering techniques.
 Prerequisite: Master of Science student or permission of the instructor.